hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 Black holes are attractive, and therefore induce acceleration at the event horizon.
 The Unruh effect, combined with the equivalence principle, then *implies* the existence of Hawking radiation.
-In the next section, we will show this a bit more carefully using a few basic ideas from general relativity.
+(There is an optional appendix showing this a bit more carefully using basic ideas from general relativity.)
 Here, we will content ourselves with a *Newtonian* argument which, although it is physically misleading, gives the right answer.